filswan/flink/README.md

 # FILink
 FILink is a data provider transfers deals info to chainlink Oracle

-## Problem
+## Why we need to have Fil-Chainlink proof
-As a user on other blockchain, we do not have a native way to know if a storage deal is active on Filecoin network.
+While a user is working on other blockchain like Ethereum, BSC,Polygon, they want to know the strage deal they send to filecoin network is online, however we do not have a native way to check if a storage deal is active on those blockchains.

 ## Solutions
 By build a filecoin data adapter to chainlink oracle.
 It can give other blockchain the capability of validation if a data is onchain

+### Chainlink Adapter - DATA DAO

+Data Dao signs the node for providing data feeds to the web3 blockchains like polygoin, bsc, eth.
+Every data deal has a deal ID, it is an unique id on filecoin network used for tracking deal info.
+Filecoin data adatper provides deal ids for other blockchain system to check if the deal exists on filecoin network.

-The adapter is scaning the data from Flecoin blockchain and post the deal info to polygon network, the deal info is by the following format:
+The adapter scans the data from Flecoin blockchain and post the deal info to polygon network, the deal info is by the following format:

 ```json
 {